Water python: Distribution and habitat

 They are found in Australia in the Kimberley district of northern Western Australia from around Broome east through Northern Territory at least as far south as Mataranka to the coast of central Queensland to near Mackay.
 Also found in the Sir Charles Hardy Islands, on Cornwallis Island in the Torres Strait, and in Papua New Guinea, Western District, in the lower Fly River region at least as far inland as Lake Daviumbo.
 It can also be found in the southern part of Papuan province of Indonesia.
 The type locality given is "Port Bowen" (Port Clinton, Queensland, Australia).

 The highest population density is reached on the Adelaide River floodplains in the Northern Territory.

 Behavior

 Despite its common name, many individuals are found far from water for most of the year.
 They are usually nocturnal, seeking shelter during the day in hollow logs, in riverbank dens, and in vegetation.
 When surprised, most attempt to flee into any available water.

 Feeding

 An opportunistic feeder, its diet consists of a variety of vertebrates.
 However, on the Adelaide River floodplains, this species preys mainly on dusky rats (Rattus colletti).

+In North Johnstone River, potential prey of water pythons include long-finned eels, freshwater catfish, bullrout, sooty grunters, spotted tilapia, sleepy cod, and prawns.